top of page

 Remember Joseph?

 Dirt was thrown on his name.
-His own brothers—whom he loved—betrayed him.
-His boss, whom he served faithfully, had him imprisoned.
+His own brothers who he loved, betrayed him.
+His boss, who he served faithfully, had him imprisoned.
 I can imagine he felt betrayed and mishandled.
 Yet, in the end, God got the glory.

 He even said:"As for you, you meant evil against me, but God meant it for good."